lembap10/5801P4/README.md

 Other relevant files:

-- main.cpp holds the code to run the created classes / see what current part of PPALMS works
+- main.cpp runs code to create json file
 - annotation.md describes the expected format for annotation of source code files

 ## Running the code